3 Steps to Create a Cash Envelope Budget SystemDecember 4, 2016

 What if you were told you could save money by using cash instead of credit and debit cards?
 Until the relatively recent advent of plastic cards, most individuals used cash for their purchases.
 While modern consumers love the convenience, perks, and limited liability of cards, studies have shown that credit card users spend more money, especially since parting with cash is psychologically more “painful” than swiping a card.
 If you are having a hard time sticking to your budget when your finances are not in front of you, then sorting your budget allotments into tangible categories through the cash envelope budget system may be right for you.

-In a digital environment where everything has an app, you may have already heard of this system but previously deemed it too “old-school” or difficult to maintain.
+You may have already heard of this system but previously deemed it too “old-school” or difficult to maintain.
 However, we’d argue that this mindset, in which electronic tools streamline every facet of our decision-making process, is precisely what contributes to senseless overspending.
-If you routinely rack up more revolving debt than you can comfortably pay off each month, you might want to take a second look at the money-saving opportunities associated with the cash envelope budget system, which, when implemented correctly, could help you save money and take control of your finances.
+The ease of doing something contributes to apathy, and this apathy leads to overspending.
+The extra work of the cash envelope system may help lift this financial apathy.
+So if you routinely rack up more revolving debt than you can comfortably pay off each month, you might want to take a second look at the money-saving opportunities associated with the cash envelope budget system, which, when implemented correctly, could help you save money and take control of your finances.
 Here are the three steps associated with creating a cash envelope budget system:

 Audit Your Budgeting System